Nimdy/SELKS-Install-from-source/readme.rst

-Need to format to Markup....
+Need to format to Markup and add more production tweaks....